Chart Color Schemes

 Newcastle West has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 33 potential impact projects.
-Major initiatives include The Store Newcastle, Dairy Farmers Towers, Newcastle Art Gallery Expansion, and Rail Bridge Row Affordable Housing Development.
-Below is a list of the most relevant ones.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 33 projects likely impacting the region.
+Notable initiatives include The Store Newcastle, Dairy Farmers Towers, Newcastle Art Gallery Expansion, and Rail Bridge Row Affordable Housing Development.
+The following list details projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.